lilayim/DATA150/README.md

 ## Introduction
 (9/28 Essay)
  Hello!
 My name is Gelila Yimtatu, but I go by Lila.
 I live in Alexandria, Virginia with my mom, dad, and my sister.
 We're Ethiopian and I'm very lucky to have grown up with the culture.
 In my free time, I love spending time with my puppy, Callie, and watching documentaries.
 Since middle school, I have thoroughly loved coding, and I have my mind set on majoring in computer science.
 As I understand it, data science is the thorough study of massive amounts data and information.
-By identifizing these methods and algorithms that maximize benefits for humanity, we will be able to improve the quality of the lives of people, and enhance the overall understanding of ourselves.
+By identifying these methods and algorithms that maximize benefits for humanity, we will be able to improve the quality of the lives of people, and enhance the overall understanding of ourselves.
 ### Informal Responses

 1. Sept.
 5th - Joshua Blumenstock [blumenstock.md](blumenstock.md)